How to Plan a Ladies Weekend in Erie’s Lake Erie Wine Country [2026]

 A yoga instructor can customize a class to your needs and location: in the home, in the yard, or at the beach.
 You can choose from a gentle Restorative, Yin, or traditional Hatha.
 If you have always wanted to try yoga and need a beginner class, our instructor can accommodate your level or a mixed level class.
 Talk to the instructor, Michelle Bielanin, 814-602-2470 (cell) who can meet your needs.
 Approximate rate: $75 per class for your group.

-traveling masseuse
+A traveling masseuse

-For masseuse recommendations, please ask me (Lynne Clement at [email protected]).
+For masseuse recommendations, please ask me (Lynne Clement at lakeeriecottages@gmail.com).

 Looking for some pampering?
 Studio M and Bella Day Spa are two options, just 3 miles from our rentals.
-Unlike many destinations, the pricing of spa services here is very reasonable — so go ahead and treat yourself.
+Unlike many destinations, the pricing of spa services here is very reasonable.
+So go ahead and treat yourself.
 Studio M is amazing for individuals.
 In the summer, ask about Studio M’s lakeside outdoor massages.
 Bella has a larger set-up for groups, offering a party room for groups and multiple services at one time.

 The Lake Erie Wine Country Events calendar details events throughout the year.
-Some ticketed events include wine and food pairings at all 20+ Lake Erie Wine Country member wineries.
+Some ticketed events include wine and food pairings at 20+ Lake Erie Wine Country member wineries.

 The North East Chamber of Commerce also offers events.